Your August Horoscope Is Here — & You'll Feel A Sense Of Momentum

 Capricorn Sun & Rising:

 Capricorn, are you giving yourself enough time to do what you really want to be doing, or are you just running through the motions?
 That’s a key question for you this month.
-The Leo New Moon on the 4th activates your sector of depth, merging, and intimacy, indicating that within ten days of this potent lunation you may form an auspicious connection with someone who can help you revitalize your life these next six months.
+The Leo new moon on the 4th activates your sector of depth, merging and intimacy, indicating that within 10 days of this potent lunation you may form an auspicious connection with someone who can help you revitalise your life these next six months.

 With Mercury being retrograde in Virgo from the 4th to the 14th, you’ll be in the mood to simplify the work you do and also revamp your digital presence, making this an ideal month for a rebrand or relaunch of your services, using a more minimal and streamlined approach.
-This is setting you up for success, because once the Aquarius Full Moon strikes on the 19th your money sector will be lit up, and you’ll be pleasantly surprised by the abundance that flows into your life as Pluto rounds out its stay in Aquarius before re-entering your sign for 11 weeks starting on September 1st.
+This is setting you up for success, because once the Aquarius full moon strikes on the 19th your money sector will be lit up, and you’ll be pleasantly surprised by the abundance that flows into your life as Pluto rounds out its stay in Aquarius before re-entering your sign for 11 weeks starting on 1st September.

 Aquarius Sun & Rising:

 Aquarius, this month you’ll be focused on tending to your most important relationships, and you’ll also be focused on creating generational wealth.
-Use the Leo New Moon on August 4th to spend more time with the people who make you feel most alive, while detaching from those you’ve outgrown.
-Since Mercury is retrograde for most of this month, chances are that the people you’re letting go of will eventually circle back into your life in a different season, but for now you’re in a season of making room for what’s a full-body yes.
+Use the Leo new moon on 4th August to spend more time with the people who make you feel most alive, while detaching from those you’ve outgrown.
+Since Mercury is retrograde for most of this month, chances are that the people you’re letting go of will eventually circle back into your life in a different season.
+For now you’re in a season of making room for what’s a full-body yes.

 AdvertisementADVERTISEMENT

-On the 19th, you experience your annual full moon in your sign, and this may help you process the life-changing events of the past six months.
-Think back to the intentions that you set during the Aquarius New Moon six months ago.
-Chances are that you’ll be celebrating major manifestations by the end of August — they’ll be doubly potent due to Pluto being in its final degrees in Aquarius as it prepares to retrograde back into Capricorn on September 1st.
-This is a period of culmination and evolutionary growth for you, so soak it all up and inspire those around you with what you bring to life.
+On the 19th, you experience your annual full moon in your sign and this may help you process the life-changing events of the past six months.
+Think back to the intentions that you set during the Aquarius new moon six months ago.
+Chances are that you’ll be celebrating major manifestations by the end of August — they’ll be doubly potent due to Pluto being in its final degrees in Aquarius as it prepares to retrograde back into Capricorn on 1st September.
+This is a period of culmination and evolutionary growth for you so soak it all up and inspire those around you with what you bring to life.

 Pisces Sun & Rising:

 Pisces, as the month begins you’re reflecting on ways you can get out of your feelings and more into your body.
-With your sector of health and wellness activated by the Sun in Leo, you’re encouraged to use the Leo New Moon on the 4th to kickstart a new routine for yourself, perhaps with an accountability buddy who can keep you motivated and consistent.
-But don’t push yourself too hard and try to do too much at once, as we’re very much still in the midst of retrograde season.
-Not only are Saturn and Neptune both retrograde in your sign for several months, but Mercury begins its three-week reversal in your sector of partnership on August 5th, so even if you do find a workout buddy or someone to meal prep with, they may not be as reliable as you’d like them to be.
+With your sector of health and wellness activated by the sun in Leo, you’re encouraged to use the Leo new moon on the 4th to kickstart a new routine for yourself, perhaps with an accountability buddy who can keep you motivated and consistent.
+But don’t push yourself too hard and try to do too much at once as we’re very much still in the midst of retrograde season.
+Not only are Saturn and Neptune both retrograde in your sign for several months but Mercury begins its three-week reversal in your sector of partnership on 5th August, so even if you do find a workout buddy or someone to meal prep with, they may not be as reliable as you’d like them to be.